 In December 2010, the FASB issued ASU No. 2010-28, Intangibles - Goodwill and Other (ASC Topic 350) (ASU No. 2010-28).
 ASU 210-28 modifies Step 1 of the goodwill impairment test for reporting units with zero or negative carrying amounts.
 For those reporting units, an entity is required to perform Step 2 of the goodwill impairment test if it is more likely than not that a goodwill impairment exists.
-In determining whether it is more likely than not that a goodwill impairment exists, an entity should consider whether there are any adverse qualitative factors indicating that an impairment may exist.
+In determining whether it is more likely than not that a goodwill impairment exists.
+In determining whether it is more likely than not that a goodwill impairment exists.
+In determining whether it is more likely than not that a goodwill impairment exist.
+State and a goodwill impairment exists, an entity should consider whether there are any adverse qualitative factors indicating that an impairment may exist.
 ASU 2010-28 is effective for fiscal years that begin after December 15, 2010, which is the Company's fiscal year 2012.
 The Company does not expect the adoption of ASU No. 2010-28 to impact the Company's financial condition and results of operations.